 The American College of Rheumatology (ACR) places a high priority on developing methodologically rigorous, evidence-based, clinical practice guidelines, quality measurements, position statements, and white papers.
-The resources below are provided to assist members as they develop and sustain high quality, efficient professional practices.
+The white papers below are provided to assist members as they develop and sustain high-quality, efficient professional practices.

 Defining Quality of Care in Rheumatology: The American College of Rheumatology White Paper on Quality Measurement